vippsas/vipps-developers/settlements/README.md

 The settlement flow is as follows:

 1. Day 1: A customer makes a purchase and the transaction is completed.
+   This is when the merchant captures the money.
-   Since a merchant should not capture the amount, i.e. charge the customer, until the purchased product is shipped, the "day 1" is the day the product is shipped and the customer's account is charged.
+   Since a merchant should not capture the amount, i.e. charge the customer, until the purchased product is shipped, the "day 1" is normally the day that the product is shipped and the customer's account is charged.
 2. Day 2: Settlement files are distributed, and are available on [portal.vipps.no](https://portal.vipps.no).
 3. Day 3: Payments are made from Vipps' bank account to the merchant's bank account.